Center of gravity of an aircraft: Weight out of range

 Few aircraft impose a minimum weight for flight (although a minimum pilot weight is often specified), but all impose a maximum weight.
-If the maximum weight is exceeded, the aircraft may not be able to achieve or sustain controlled, level flight.
+If the maximum weight is exceeded, the aircraft may not be able to achieve or sustain controlled flight.
 Excessive take-off weight may make it impossible to take off within available runway lengths, or it may completely prevent take-off.
 Excessive weight in flight may make climbing beyond a certain altitude difficult or impossible, or it may make it impossible to maintain an altitude.

 Incorrect weight and balance in helicopters

 The center of gravity is even more critical for helicopters than it is for fixed-wing aircraft (weight issues remain the same).
 As with fixed-wing aircraft, a helicopter may be properly loaded for takeoff, but near the end of a long flight when the fuel tanks are almost empty, the CG may have shifted enough for the helicopter to be out of balance laterally or longitudinally.
 For helicopters with a single main rotor, the CG is usually close to the main rotor mast.
 Improper balance of a helicopter's load can result in serious control problems.
 In addition to making a helicopter difficult to control, an out-of-balance loading condition also decreases maneuverability since cyclic control is less effective in the direction opposite to the CG location.